slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 <!--
+> *'Dress for the job you want, not for the one you have.'*

 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

 analogy: confidence is like a building